Virtual Debian Environment¶

 Advanced Usage¶

-We will introduce a simple advanced usage example.
-After completing it, you will be able to run an SSH service or Python scripts within the environment, and there will no longer be a session limit.
+We will introduce a simple advanced usage.
+Once done, you can run an SSH service or Python scripts in the environment, free from the session limit.
 First, execute the following command to enter the virtual environment.

 debian /bin/bash

-Now, you should be inside the virtual environment.
-Follow us to execute the commands below, making sure not to miss any.
+Now you should be inside the virtual environment.
+Follow along and execute the commands below.

 debian /usr/sbin/sshd -D -e

-The command above will block your current terminal.
-To avoid this, we can also use the built-in scheduled tasks to make this example SSH service start automatically with the FIRERPA service.
-Next, please execute crontab -e, add the following rule, and then restart FIRERPA or the device.
-For documentation on using scheduled tasks, you can also refer to the Scheduled Tasks chapter.
+The above command will occupy the current terminal (hang).
+To avoid this, you can also use the built-in scheduled tasks to make the SSH service start automatically with the FIRERPA service.
+Next, execute crontab -e and add the following rule, then restart the FIRERPA service or device.
+For documentation on scheduled tasks, you can also refer to the Scheduled Tasks section.

-Now, get the IP address of this device, then execute the following command on your computer and enter the password lamda to log in.
+Now, obtain the device's IP address, then execute the following command on your computer and enter the password lamda to log in.

 ssh root@192.168.x.x

-You can continue to explore various creative ideas for endless possibilities.
-It is essentially a small Linux server.
+You can unleash your creativity and explore endless possibilities.
+It is a small Linux server.